MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/25-2-minor-update.md

 ms.reviewer: jswymer
 ---
 > [!IMPORTANT]
-> 25.2 includes database schema changes with the following consequences:
+> 25.2 includes database internal schema changes with the following consequences:
 >
 > - New platform version 25.2 instead of 25.0.
 > - Different installation path than 25.0 and 25.1.
 Instead of using folder '250', components are installed in folder '252', for example: `C:\Program Files\Microsoft Dynamics 365 Business Central\252`.